This page was machine translated and may contain errors.

 At the Kansai Exchange Tournament, teams will be rearranged and participants will be able to "interact" with many different people.

-SHAREN! (social collaboration activities) are activities in which the J.League and J.Clubs work together with local people, companies and organizations (both for-profit and non-profit), local governments, schools, etc. to tackle social issues and common themes such as education, diversity, J.LEAGUE development, health, and intergenerational exchange.
+SHAREN! (social collaboration activities) are activities in which the J.League and J.Clubs work together with local people, companies and organizations (both for-profit and non-profit), local governments, schools, etc. to tackle social issues and common themes such as education, J.LEAGUE, urban development, health, and intergenerational exchange.

 We envision activities to create common value with three or more collaborators, and believe that these social contribution activities will help ensure the sustainability of local communities, build relationships and learn, and lead to the rediscovery of value for each stakeholder.